TurboTenant Pricing (2026): Which Plan Should Small Landlords Choose?

 Does Buildium have a free plan?

 Buildium typically operates on paid tiers.
-Confirm current offers here:
+Check current offers here: Buildium pricing

 Is Buildium worth it over TurboTenant?

-If you want deeper operations and reporting, yes.
-If you mainly need leasing + rent collection with minimal setup, TurboTenant is often the better fit.
+Yes, when you want deeper operations and reporting.
+If you mainly need leasing and rent collection with minimal setup, TurboTenant is often the better fit.

 Can I upgrade Buildium later?

-Yes — and that’s usually the right move: buy what you need now, upgrade when your workflow demands it.
+Yes, and that is often the smartest path.
+Buy what you need now, then upgrade when your workflow clearly requires it.

 Sources